-If you’re near the Path of Totality and witness a 99% partial eclipse, that could be very cool; light levels will drop, it will become eery.
-But you’ll still be missing out completely on what the Great American Eclipse is all, and only, about: Totality.
+If you’re near the Path of Totality and witness a 99% partial eclipse, that could be very cool; light levels will drop, and it will become eery.
+But you’ll still be missing out completely on what a total solar eclipse is all, and only, about, Totality.

-So what’s the difference between a 99% partial eclipse and the Totality of a Total Solar Eclipse?
-Watch a 95% partial eclipse and a 99% partial eclipsed and you’ll not notice a great deal of difference; the Crescent Sun will look cool at this ‘deep partial’ phase, but the light levels around you won’t change dramatically.
+So what’s the difference between a 99% partial eclipse –often mistakenly called ‘99% Totality’ (there is no such thing!) and Totality itself?
+Watch a 95% partial eclipse and a 99% partial eclipse and you’ll not notice a great deal of difference; the Crescent Sun will look cool at this ‘deep partial’ phase, but the light levels around you won’t change too dramatically.

 However, the difference between watching a 99% eclipsed Sun and a totally eclipsed Sun is spectacular; Totality is a million times better.

-During Totality, when the Moon completely covers the Sun, those in the Path of Totality will be thrown under the Moon’s deepest shadow.
-Night will descend for 2+ minutes and observers will get to see the solar corona, the Sun’s fiery ‘crown’.
+During Totality, when the Moon completely covers the Sun, those in the Path of Totality are thrown under the Moon’s deepest shadow.
+Night descends for a few minutes and observers see the solar corona, the Sun’s fiery ‘crown’.

 It all happens within the last 15 seconds when the sun goes from 99.9% to 100% covered – and it’s that 0.1% that makes all the difference, enabling us to see the sun’s corona.

-So don’t get the eclipse wrong on August 21 and become a victim of geography – Get To The Path!
+So don’t get the eclipse wrong and become a victim of geography – Get To The Path!